Rave-Saber/AVR-APA102-library/README.md

 The rest of this library is still in active development & subject to change.

 There are functions to render color patterns like flashes, ribbons, scrolling, extension, & retraction.

-The `apa102_simple_effects` module renders colors directly to the LED strip, while the `apa102_patterns` module stores colors in an array before rendering them.
+The `apa102_simple_effects` module renders colors directly to the LED strip and contains limited functionality.
+For example, the extension/retraction effects only support solid colors.

+The `apa102_patterns` module contains more patterns, pattern chaining, & the ability to define custom patterns.
+It supports extension & retraction for any pattern type.

 ## Usage